bcweeks/Skelevision/README.md

 ### Installation

-After installing PyTorch and Detectron2, we need to install a few more dependencies.
+After installing PyTorch and Detectron2, you'll need to install a few more dependencies.

 ```pip install -r requirements.txt```